-Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights and GTMetrix?
+Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights?

 WP Rocket currently powers over 1,700,000+ websites and is one of my top recommended caching plugins to supercharge your website speed.

 With so many options to choose from between WordPress caching plugins, it’s hard to know what WP Rocket settings should be enabled or disabled, and whether or not you have two caching plugins doing the same thing.

 One of my favorite things about WP Rocket is that it takes care of everything in one single plugin, so you don’t need to download a bunch of optimization plugins which only increases the chance of hurting your website speed due to conflicting plugins trying to do the same thing.

 This WP Rocket best settings tutorial will guide you through each area and tell you exactly which settings you should apply depending on your situation so that you can have a very fast WordPress site that passes Google’s Core Web Vitals which will get you a precious Google ranking boost.

 One important thing to keep in mind – the WordPress hosting you use is the most important factor for having a fast WordPress website.

 If you are using slow WordPress hosting, your site will be slow no matter how many optimizations you do to it.